CrossyChainsaw/Portfolio/README.md

 [List of requirements Individual Project](https://fhict.instructure.com/courses/12078/pages/what-should-be-covered-in-my-individual-project?module_item_id=749928)

-## Reverse Hangman Online
+# Reverse Hangman Online
 Reverse Hangman Online is a game I made for my individual project.
-Everything about Reverse Hangman Online can be found in it's documentation.
+I will explain per learning outcome how I realised it with my individual project.
+Everthing about Reverse Hangman Online itself can be found in its documentation.

 [Reverse Hangman Online Documentation](https://github.com/Epic-Chainsaw-Massacre)

+## Learning Outcome 1
+*You design and build user-friendly, full-stack web applications.*

+*clarification*
+*Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.*

+Reverse Hangman Online is my full-stack web application.

+### Front-end
+The front-end has been made in React-TypeScript

+### Back-end
+The back-end has partially been made in C# .Net and partially in Java Spring

+### UX-Testing
+I sadly haven't been able to do user experience testing since my application wasn't done yet.
+So I couldn't let someone test it.
+Parts of my application were done quite early but the game itself wasn't.

+## Learning Outcome 2
+*You use software tooling and methodology that continuously monitors and improve the software quality during software development.*

-## Restaurant Ordering System
+# Restaurant Ordering System
 GP

-## Ranknir
+# Ranknir
-miss ook iets over battle sim?
 Ranknir is a discord bot I coded for fun in my spare time this semester.
 I've made lots of side projects this semester, but since I really like this one a lot I've put it here.
 Read more about Ranknir in it's documentation.

 [Ranknir Documentation](https://github.com/CrossyChainsaw/Ranknir)